veerendra2/veerendra2.github.io/content/posts/ssl-config-k8s-service-aws.md

 ![config.yml](k8s-service.jpg)

-Now you should able to access endpoint on `https`.
+Now you should be able to access the endpoint on `https`.
 * For example: `https://xxxx-xxxx.us-east-2.elb.amazonaws.com:9090/graph`

 [Check out other AWS service annotations](https://gist.github.com/mgoodness/1a2926f3b02d8e8149c224d25cc57dc1)